kgemmler/PeopleAnalytics/PredictingAttrition.md

 conf <- confusionmatrix(test$Attrition, result_C, 0.16)
 ```

-The confusion matrix given by
+The confusion matrix is given by

 ``` r
 conf[[1]]